ooc-lang/sam/README.md

 ### Commands

-  * `sam update`: get the freshest formulas from sam git
+  * `sam update`: update sam and its grimoir of formulas
   * `sam get [USEFILE]`: install and/or upgrade all dependencies listed in the given .use file.
 If no .use file is given, sam will take the first one in the current directory.